SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/add-collector-windows-machine-image.md

 description: You can build a Sumo Logic Collector into a Windows machine image such as an Amazon AMI, a VMware image, or Azure virtual machine.
 ---

-Use the information in this topic to build a Sumo Logic Collector into a Windows machine image such as an Amazon AMI, a VMware image, or Azure virtual machine.
+Use the information in this topic to build a Sumo Logic Collector into a Windows machine image such as an Amazon AMI, a VMware image, or an Azure virtual machine.

 Collectors normally register with Sumo Logic during the installation process, but users can pass the `‑VskipRegistration=true` flag to skip registration.
 This way, the collector is installed as a service that will start and register automatically when the image is launched.